-InstaWP for allowing the outreach program to use their tooling for free, enabling more folks to jump into this call for testing and for more creativity in what we are able to test.
+- InstaWP for allowing the outreach program to use their tooling for free, enabling more folks to participate in the Find Your Style call for testing and for more creativity in what we were able to test.

 Shout out to @arasae for being the sole first time contributor for this call for testing.
 Expect a badge on your WordPress profiles for your contribution!
 Here’s a poem from ChatGPT to commemorate:

 Oh, here's a badge for you, my friend, For contributing to testing's end.
 In the WordPress project you did your part, Finding bugs and fixing them with all your heart.
 You clicked and typed with skill and glee, Making sure that WordPress works perfectly.
 Your efforts are what makes this site so grand, So here's a badge, take it with a smile, hold it in your hand.
 It may be silly, it may be fun, But the hard work you've done can't be undone.
 So wear this badge with pride and might, For you are a champion of the testing site!

 Feedback around the various style features was positive across the board, from the smaller features like applying styles globally or exploring the Stylebook.
 The value add and experience is clear with limited confusion around what each feature was doing.
 What remained for style items centered on feature requests, like the ability to have revisionsRevisions The WordPress revisions system stores a record of each saved draft or published update.
 The revision system allows you to see what changes were made in each revision by dragging a slider (or using the Next/Previous buttons).
 The display indicates what has changed in each revision. or for the randomizer to impact more color items, and usability feedback around things like the Settings icon changing.